-People were introduced to the idea of driverless transport as early as the beginning of the 20th century.
-Already in 1920 the concept of “phantom autos” gained popularity as the vehicles with no driver, followed by numerous technology demonstrations to people across the country.
+The concept of driverless cars first came to be at the beginning of the 20th century.
+In 1920, “phantom autos” were gaining popularity as the vehicles with no driver, and live demonstrations attracted thousands of spectators across the country.

-Those cars had one significantly different feature from the driverless vehicles of our future – they weren’t computer-driven.
+Driverless cars in the past had one significantly different feature from the driverless vehicles of our future – they weren’t computer-driven.

 Of course, radio control allowed vehicles to have no driver behind the wheel.
 But in the sense we know the phenomenon today, phantoms definitely weren’t self-driving.